grrr-amsterdam/nova-publish/README.md

 Run `npm run dev` to watch for changes in the `resources/js` directory.

-Use the local checkout in a projecdt that uses this plugin.
+Use the local checkout in a project that uses this plugin.
 [The Composer documentation explains how to do this.](https://getcomposer.org/doc/05-repositories.md#path)

 ## i18n